omenlog/articles/README.md

-This repository is for store all my articles wich had been published in different places on internet
+This repository is for store all my articles which had been published in different places on internet

 # Articles